cjmalloy/jasper/README.md

 See [Jasper-UI](https://github.com/cjmalloy/jasper-ui) for documentation on the reference client.

 ### Centralized Business Intelligence
-Dumping all department-level data into a central data lake to perform analytics on is a hugely complicated task with no proven benefit.
+Dumping all department-level data into a central data lake to perform analytics on is a massive undertaking with dubious potential benefit.
 Instead, empower departments to run their own analytics and formalize the reporting format to allow centralized aggregation.

 Build a Business Intelligence (BI) dashboard without building a data lake.
 Business departments can use